Education and Training

 Research Block Grants

-The Australian Government has provided $1.9 billion in 2017-18 to universities to support research and research training through a number of performance-based schemes.
-Research block grants are provided to all Australian public universities and help to support regionally‑based researchers and research students.
+The Australian Government is providing $1.9 billion in 2019-20 to universities to support research and research training through performance-based funding formulae.
+Research block grants help to support regionally‑based researchers and research students.
 Universities are key to the economic and social growth of many regions, through the employment they provide and the students they attract, as well as their role in innovation systems.

 Research block grant funding arrangements for universities support success in industry and other end-user engagement and drive greater research industry collaboration.